Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 What if I see an offensive post, hashtag or link trending?

-Hopefully this won’t happen, as your server admin can optionally screen posts, tags and links before they are allowed to trend.
+Hopefully this won’t happen, as your server admin can optionally moderate posts, tags and links in advance before they are allowed to trend.
+If you see something offensive trending, contact your server admin and ask them about it.

 What is the News section in Explore?

-News just shows the most shared links on posts visible to your server, whether they’re from news sources or any website.
+News shows the most shared links on posts visible to your server, whether they’re from news sources or any website.
 Often this will be news items (hence the name), but not always.

 Can any link trend on the News section?
 What do I do if I see dubious news sources trending?